Fake news is all over the media, primarily on social media.

 How do we know what to trust?

-With so much content online, we slip up once in a while and believe it without questioning who’s the source.
+With so much online content, we slip up once in a while and believe it without questioning who the source is.
 Relying on friends and family who shared it, that it’s true.

 How do we eliminate fake news?

 How do we counter this problem, though?
-What can we do to filter out the fake news and make sure that what is appearing in our newsfeeds is trusted and authentic content?
+What can we do to filter out the fake news and ensure that what appears in our newsfeeds is trusted and authentic content?

-While there will always be those embellished headlines about a celebrity that exaggerate a story’s truth, there must be ways to get rid of the nasty, troll-like stories that get published for punishment or gain?
+While there will constantly be embellished headlines about a celebrity that exaggerate a story’s truth, there must be ways to get rid of the nasty, troll-like stories that get published for punishment or gain?

 Wikipedia founder to launch a counter-measure